A Quiet Strategy for People Who Built Something

 Your case is in review.

-A specialist will reach out within one business day to walk you through your personalized illustration.
-In the meantime, expect a confirmation email at the address you provided.
+A specialist will reach out by phone or email within one business day to walk you through your personalized illustration.
+You don't need to do anything else right now.

-Submissions are reviewed by experienced DST attorneys and case managers.
+Submissions are reviewed by experienced tax attorneys and case managers.
 Not all transactions qualify.